Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample4_EncryptDecrypt.md

 ## Encrypting a key

-Next we'll encrypt some arbitrary plaintext with the key using the CryptographyClient.
+Next, we'll encrypt some arbitrary plaintext with the key using the CryptographyClient.
 Note that RSA encryption algorithms have no chaining so they can only encrypt a single block of plaintext securely.

 ```C# Snippet:KeysSample4EncryptKey